Patrick Neate

 Patrick Neate (born 1970) is a British novelist, journalist, poet, screenwriter and podcaster.

 Early life

-Born and raised as a Roman Catholic in South London, he was educated at St. Paul's School and Cambridge University.
+Born and raised as a Roman Catholic in South London, Neate was educated at St. Paul's School and Cambridge University.
 He spent a gap year in Zimbabwe and has since returned to Africa on many occasions.
 He drew on the gap year experience in Musungu Jim and the Great Chief Tuloko.
+He is the son of cricketer and lawyer Francis Neate, the nephew of cricketer Patrick Whistler Neate, and the younger brother of social policy expert Polly Neate.